codr7/claes/README.md

 I've tried to capture some of the pragmatism of Common Lisp and combine it with good ideas from Scheme, Clojure, Perl, Python and Ruby; while taking the opportunity to scratch a couple of personal itches along the way.

 ## References
 Most types are value types; that is, you can't modify their values outside of the scope they are bound in.
-References reintroduce action at a distance in a more formal manner.
+References reintroduce action at a distance in a more explicit manner.
 New references may be formed by prefixing any expression with `&`.

 ```
   &42